0xPARC/0xparc-intro-book/easy/src/intro.typ

 #todo[Import Brian's tree.
 Talk about reduction?
 Evan, take a look at the flavor text, idk if I like it - Aard]

 == What's all the fuss about zero-knowledge anyhow?

+#todo[Find a better home for the blurb below -- intro to the SNARK chapter? -- or else just delete it]

 When we think about how to use programmable cryptography we need to be creative.
 As an example, what can you do with a zkSNARK?